mhfaust/component-directories/README.md

-# Component Directories
+# Component Manager

-A VS Code extension for generating and managing component directories.
+A VS Code extension for generating and managing component files.
 While designed with React components in mind, it's framework-agnostic and can be used for any project that follows a component-based architecture.

 ## Features

-- Create component directories with multiple files from templates
+- Create components with multiple files from templates
-- Add additional files to existing components
+- Add files to existing components
-- Rename components (including updating imports)
+- Rename components and imports to them
-- Support for multiple template groups
+- Fork component with deep renaming
-- Smart case transformations for component names
+- Supports defining and slecting from multiple template groups
-- Framework agnostic
+- Smart case transforms for internal references to component names

 ## Quick Start

-1. Install from VS Code marketplace: search for "Component Directories"
+1. Install from VS Code marketplace: search for "Component Manager"
 2. Create `.component-templates.json` in your project root
 3. Create a directory next to your config file to store your templates (e.g., "component-templates")
 4. Right-click any folder in VS Code's explorer and select "Component > Create..."